Computer Networking

 Computer Requirements for Students

 Our technical staff prefer PCs rather than MACS.
 Most departmental software only runs on PCs because there are no MAC equivalent.
 However, there are software tools that allow a MAC to dual boot and run PC software.
 MACs also support Virtual Machine PCs (VM PCs), however our report on such setup is that it’s problematic and may cause performance issues.
 Any PCs with a minimum of Intel Core i3 CPU and up (and it’s AMD equivalent) should suffice.
-Regarding RAM, 4Gb should suffice – 8Gb would be better.
+Regarding RAM, 16Gb should be fine – more would be better.
 Anything beyond that may not be particularly helpful for our purposes.

 Calculator Requirements for Students